Message from the Chancellor

 Keeping College Affordable

 We recognize that attending college can be a challenge, especially when it comes to affordability.
 We’re committed to eliminating the barrier of cost for as many students as possible.
 Our Canyons Promise program provides free tuition for first-time students who enroll full-time.
-For fall 2020, we had 1,865 students enroll, a 50 percent increase from the prior year.
-And, thanks to donors who give generously to the College of the Canyons Foundation, we awarded $250,083 in scholarships to our students in 2020, and we have a scholarship endowment of $1.5 million to support our students in the future.
+More than 1,600 students benefitted from the program in fall 2021.
+And, thanks to donors who give generously to the College of the Canyons Foundation, we awarded $286,000 in scholarships to our students in 2021, and we have a scholarship endowment of $1.5 million to support our students in the future.

 Textbooks represent a significant cost of education, so we are working to make them more affordable.
 When you register, look for classes labeled with “ZTC” in the course schedule.
 ZTC stands for zero textbook cost, and identifies courses where the instructor has chosen alternatives to costly traditional textbooks.
 We are a leader in creating these resources, so much so that we saved students $5 million in textbook costs over the past year.